cscsCSCScscs/pyodbc/Unicode.md

 #### MySQL and PostgreSQL

+> Note: For proper support of "supplementary" Unicode characters (those outside of the BMP, e.g., emoji) with MySQL (the so-called "utf8mb4" character set) you must use the "ANSI" — *not* the "Unicode" — version of the MySQL Connector/ODBC driver.
+For PostgreSQL ODBC, use the "Unicode" — not the "ANSI" — version of the driver.

 These databases tend to use a single encoding and do not differentiate between "SQL_CHAR" and "SQL_WCHAR".
-Therefore when using the Unicode versions of their ODBC drivers you must configure them to encode Unicode data as UTF-8 and to decode both C buffer types using UTF-8.
+Therefore when using their ODBC drivers you must configure them to encode Unicode data as UTF-8 and to decode both C buffer types using UTF-8.

     # Python 2.7
     cnxn.setdecoding(pyodbc.SQL_CHAR, encoding='utf-8')